PCB Assembly is an integral part of a vast majority of products we use at home or in the work place.

 The Printed Circuit Board Assembly Process

 PCB Assembly are an integral part of a vast majority of products we use at home or in the work place.
 Whether using a complex piece of capital equipment or a personal music player, a PCBA is most likely at the heart of controlling and monitoring the operation of the device or system.
-DCI Engineering Services provides full-service PCB design and development services to meet the needs of the majority of demanding PCB applications.
+The Product Development and Prototyping arm of Columbia Tech provides full-service PCB design and development services to meet the needs of the majority of demanding PCB applications.

 As with all developments, the first step of the PCB development process is to define functionality, or architect a specification for the functional needs of the PCBA.
 It is at this initial stage of the development process where the compliance requirements are defined as these may have a profound effect on component selection or architecture methods.
 From this, a simplified block diagram is generated outlining the major components or sections of the circuit taking into consideration many options to accomplish the goals.
 This block diagram is reviewed with the customer to gather feedback and acceptance to the proposed methodology and feasibility of obtaining functional, cost, and timeframe expectations.
 This architecture is iterated until feasibility and risk have reached acceptable levels for all parties.
 From this point in the development, a schematic and Bill of Material (BOM) are generated, which are part of the core engineering development, and include selection of components required to satisfy functionality and quantity, or future volume production requirements.
 The third step of the PCB development process is to define trace widths and routing based on design rule considerations for current, voltages, grounding, noise, and many other parameters.
 All of this information is then used to place the components identified from the BOM for the PCB and determine the routing of the traces to each component based on the size and shape of the circuit board and connector locations.